 Prepare to have a conversation about erectile problems by jotting down the following:

-Then bring the list with you, and review it with your doctor, investigating all that can contribute to problems with erections.
+Then bring the list with you, and review it with your doctor, investigating all that can contribute to problems with your sexual concerns.

 Got a clean bill of health but would still like a better sex life?